GuillaumeMCK/PyPass-SAB/README.md

 ## Why did I make this?
 Because it's bored to reinstall StartAllBack every 100 days and I don't trust the "cracks" on the internet 🤷‍♂.<br/>
-I also wanted to make a patcher by my own a patcher for a software with python...<br>
+I also wanted to make a patcher by myself, so I made this one.
 But if you want to support the developer of StartAllBack you can buy it on [this website](https://www.startallback.com/).

 ## What does it do?